srazzano/Vivaldi_Custom/README.md

 10. Display a custom spinner (3 styles).
 See tooltip for adding others.
 11. Toggle tabbar from/to top/bottom in header.
 When tabbar on bottom, statusbar displays on top to preserve header vertical height.
 12. Creates button [ <img src="https://github.com/srazzano/Images/blob/master/reloadHeader.png"/> ] to reload header elements to refresh user settings.
 Displays in toolbar-mainbar.
-13. Rearranges toolbars to desired positions from within script.
+13. Rearranges toolbars to desired positions.
+Edit first const line in vivaldi-custom.js file.
 14. Refer to How-To.txt file for full instructions.

 Options Menu